 Applied Music - Voice The major aim of Kingswood's voice lessons is the preparation of worship leaders.
-Therefore, the core of vocal study will be focused in the following areas: general musicianship, technique, repertoire, and performance skills.
+Therefore, the core of vocal study will be focused in the following areas: general technique, repertoire, musicianship, and performance skills.
+Applied lessons taken for credit include ear training and sight reading.
+1 credit hour

-1 credit hour Annually, spring
+Annually, spring

 Worship Arts Lab - Scripture Presentation (WL 203) focuses on helping students engage with the scriptures and thus lead their hearers to meet God through them.
 Practical Labs are designed to provide Worship Arts students with hands-on learning opportunities related to worship in the local church.
 Highly participatory by design, these activities provide a breadth of experience, specifically in Scripture presentation and technical ministries.
 Although the worship arts department provides guidance for these activities the emphasis is on collaborative learning.
+1 credit hour